Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 2 - Usage.md

 that.
 That was a simple way to do it.
 Oh so simple.

-Now, all input files are passed to pandoc at once - regardless of input format - and then combined _by pandoc_, then the output is saved as the output as specified by the preprocessor.
+Now, all input files are passed to pandoc at once - regardless of input format - and then combined _by pandoc_, then the output is saved as the output as specified by the templates preprocessor metadata.

-This by default would be `output.tex` or `output.typ`, but when you create a preprocessor, that can be anything.
+This by default would be `output.tex` or `output.typ`, but when you assign a preprocessor to a template, that can be anything.

+Preprocessors also have the ability to be extension specific.
+I'll talk about that in [Preprocessing](#preprocessing) a tad more, but you can define a preprocessor with a extension filter, allowing you to use a different preprocessor for some files than others

 ## Customising the template